How Much Does It Cost to Build a Website for a Small Business

 DIY website builders

 DIY website builders allow small business owners to create a website quickly using templates, drag and drop editors, and built in hosting.
-This option keeps the cost of a website low because the platform manages updates, security, and basic design tools.
+This option keeps the basic website setup cost for small enterprises low because the platform manages updates, security, and basic design tools.
 Website builders like Wix or similar platforms work well for simple websites, landing pages, and basic online presence needs.
 This makes DIY tools a practical choice for businesses that want to reduce upfront cost.

 DIY website builders Wix